Thanks to Dr. Michael Persinger for his extensive help with The Shiva Stimulation System. Persinger’s Endorsement (new

 The subjects didn’t know the true purpose of the experiment.
-In this sense the research was “blind”.
-That made the results more certain, but not as immediately useful for emerging psychics as it was for the laboratory technicians, who were focused on scientific method.
+In this sense, the research was “blind”.
+That made the results more certain, but not quite as useful for emerging psychics as it was for the laboratory technicians, who were focused on scientific method.
 This page offers practical help for people learning to be psychic.

 Let’s begin with an informal report from Paul Devereux, published in Fortean Times.

 “When he tried it, the present writer found he was able to identify a photograph “without any obvious communication” that someone else was looking at in another room.”